 ## alternative hypothesis: true location shift is not equal to 0

-Conclusions: Means of systbp are statistically higher in males than in females.
-(Same conclusion by all 3 tests with P-values < 1e-4.)
-The difference in means is 4.9 mmHG (95%CI 2.6,…,7.1).
+Conclusions: The mean of systbp is statistically higher in males than in females.
+(Same conclusion by all three tests with P-values < 1e-4.)
+The difference between the means is 4.9 mmHG (95%CI 2.6,…,7.1).

-Extra material - Read if you are interested - not required in exercises
+Extra material - not required in exercises

 Central Limit Theorem (CLT)

 Let’s try it out with Uniformly distributed values.
-Let’s compute a mean of \(n=500\) U(0,1) distributed values, and repeat this computation 1000 times.
-We’ll do that by making a big data matrix where rows are 1000 repetitions and columns are 500 observations.
-According to the theory, the mean of U(0,1) is 0.5 and its sd is \(1/\sqrt{12}\approx 0.289\).
-Thus, we expect that the mean of 500 samples from U(0,1) has a mean of 0.5 and sd of \(1/\sqrt{12\cdot 500} \approx 0.0129.\) Our main interest is whether the distribution of the mean over the data sets is Normal as CLT claims.
+Let’s compute a mean of \(n=500\) values from U(0,1) distribution, and repeat this computation 1000 times.
+We’ll do that by making a big data matrix where the rows are 1000 repetitions and the columns are 500 observations.
+According to the theory, the mean of U(0,1) is 0.5 and its SD is \(1/\sqrt{12}\approx 0.289\).
+Thus, we expect that the mean of 500 samples from U(0,1) has a mean of 0.5 and SD of \(1/\sqrt{12\cdot 500} \approx 0.0129.\) Our main interest is whether the distribution of the mean over the repeated

 n = 500 #sample size in each repetition